 Antimicrobial activity of the agents against the test microbes

 The test agents which include aqueous extract (AE), Zinc Sulphate (ZS), Zinc Acetate (ZA) and Zinc Nitrate (ZN) of Chromolaena odorata leaves were evaluated for their antimicrobial activities against some selected bacteria and Candida albicans by the method of the agar well diffusion as described by Adonu (2023) with little modification.
 Two-fold dilutions of the agents were prepared in DMSO ranging from 100 – 12.5 mg/ml. twenty millilitre (20 ml) each of the molten Mueller-Hinton agar and Sabourauds dextrose agar (SDA) was seeded with 0.1 ml of standardized broth cultures of the test bacteria and Candida albicans respectively.
-A total of 6 wells, 8 mm in diameter were made in each of the agars using a sterile corkborer.
-A 0.05 ml each of the two-fold dilutions of the agent was added into each labelled hole using a sterile pipette.
+A total of 6 wells, 8 mm in diameter were made in each of the agar plate using a sterile corkborer.
+A 0.05 ml each of the two-fold dilutions of the agent was added into each labelled well using a sterile pipette.
 As a control, a 0.05 ml DMSO was put in the last well.
 The plates were left for 1 h at room temperature for diffusion after which they were incubated at 37 °C for 24 h.
 Diameters of the zones of inhibition were measured at the end of the incubation period.
 The mean of triplicate determinations was taken.

 Evaluation of minimum inhibitory concentration (MIC) of the agent against the bacteria tested